 Rated one of the top 5 zoos in the world, their mission is to safeguard the earth's magnificent diversity of wildlife through field conservation and education.

 Visit a zoo in the winter?
 Absolutely!
-The Bronx zoo is open year-round, which is fortunate for us as animals love the snow, and nothing makes a more impressive photograph than a fierce tiger surrounding by a wintery backdrop.
+The Bronx zoo is open year-round, which is fortunate for us as animals love the snow, and nothing makes a more impressive photograph than a fierce leopard surrounded by a wintery backdrop.
 The winter also means less crowds, less heat and humidity and more active animals.
 The zoo also boasts some impressive indoor exhibits as well, giving us a chance to stay warm and toasty while photographing exotic species.

 We'll begin the day with an orientation session and photo lesson where we'll cover such topics as camera settings for wildlife photography, focusing on fast moving birds and animals, handling tricky lighting situations, composing great wildlife images, storytelling, and framing.
 Then it's on to the animal exhibits to practice our skills, and learn new hands-on techniques.
 Each participant will receive a guide with helpful tips, techniques and tricks for getting amazing shots in a zoo setting.

 WHO IS THIS WORKSHOP FOR?

 Whether you're preparing for a planned safari or just want to enjoy some of the best wildlife photo opportunities anywhere in New York, this workshop is open to all levels of photographer with any type of actual camera (no smart phones or tablets please).
 High school students are welcome but anyone 18 or under must be accompanied by an adult.

 COST AND WHAT'S INCLUDED